Tip 1: visualize the entire project flow on one slide.

 Simplicity for project managers

-Tip 2: define the minimim viable product.
+Tip 2: define the minimum viable product.

 Tip 3: hand over responsibility.

-Especially with larger projects, you shouldn’t be the one keeping track of all the details.
-You need ensure the details are being tracked, but is that really your job?
+You need ensure the details are being tracked, but is tracking details really your job?
 And can you at all understand all the details of different topics?
+The answer to both questions is… no.

 Only track the things that are essential for success.
+They should be specific, but never details.